BetterDevelopers/community-project/README.md

 ## Future Plans

-More information about the plans for the project can be found in the _community-project_ chanel on Discord.
+More information about the plans for the project can be found in the _community-project_ channel on Discord.